-- Reset to factory default settings.
-See Reset to factory default settings on page 53.
-After the reset, secure boot guarantees the state of the device. - 2.
+- 1. Reset to factory default settings.
+See . - After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.

 Web interface overview

 This video gives you an overview of the device's web interface.

 To watch this video, go to the web version of this document.